echobash/promptflix/README.md

 > **The right prompt for the right person, instantly.**

-A free, curated library of 300+ GenAI prompts — organized by role, not by chaos.
+An opensource, curated library of 300+ GenAI prompts — organized by role, not by chaos.
 No signup.
 No paywall.
 No noise.
 Just copy and go.

 🌐 **[promptflix.in](https://promptflix.in)**